Black Pearl Durians

-It’s spikes are generally large but nicely spread out from the bottom to the top.
+It’s spikes are generally large considering the size of the whole fruit, but nicely spread out from the bottom to the top.
 However, about 3 quarters upwards from the bottom towards the top stem, the spikes start to get smaller and spaced more narrowly together.

 The rim, which in durian jargon refers to the space where the spikes meet the short stem, is somewhat bald and flat like musang king, but not curved like tekka.

-Once you pry open the stocky fruit to reveal it’s inner secrets, you will be greeted by an unusually pale fruitlet.
+Once you pry open the stocky fruit to reveal it’s inner secrets, you will be greeted by an unusually pale lobe of fruitlets.
 So much so that it can look dead.

 You might find that this is one durian that’s more husk than meat and that this must a joke someone behind the counter is playing on you.
 But don’t let that distract you.
 You can allow yourself to be distracted later if you want.

-The colour is often described as white, grey, pale yellow, or even frosted.
+The lifeless colour is often described as white, ivory, grey, pale yellow, or even frosted.